numaanahmed3110/disney-clone/README.md

-# Disney+ Clone Project
+# StreamSavvy Project

 ## Introduction
-The Disney+ Clone is a web application designed to mimic the user interface and experience of Disney's streaming service.
+This is a web application designed to mimic the user interface and experience of Disney's streaming service.
 This project aims to provide a polished, functional replica, showcasing various aspects of modern web development.

 ### Tech Stack
   - **Frontend**: React.js, Redux, HTML, CSS, JavaScript